averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

 You can find a detailed description of each command in [RedisBloom - Bloom Filter Command Documentation](https://oss.redislabs.com/redisbloom/Bloom_Commands/).

 ### `Reserve`
-Creates an empty Bloom Filter with a given desired error ratio and initial capacity.
+Creates an empty Bloom Filter with a given desired error ratio, initial capacity and optional EXPANSION.

 `$redisBloomClient->bloomFilterReserve(string $key, float $errorRate, int $capacity);`